HeroBrine1st/trixnity-bridge/README.md

         roomId: ROOM,
         event: ClientEvent.RoomEvent<*>
     )

-    // a stream of actors that are registered in bridge.
-Actor is an account (e.g. bot with discord webhooks) that *acts* on bridged service
-    // (will be moved to one of the repositories due to single responsibility principle violation) public fun getActorsFlow(): Flow<List<ACTOR>>

     // a stream of events from bridged service public fun getEvents(actorId: ACTOR): Flow<WorkerEvent<USER, ROOM, MESSAGE>>